Charles Wynn-Carington, 1st Marquess of Lincolnshire: Freemasonry

-He was initiated into Isaac Newton University Lodge No. 859, Cambridge, on 28 October 1861 at the age of 18, passed in Cairo some 8 years later, and raised in Royal York Lodge of Perseverance No. 7 on 6 October 1875.
+He was initiated into Isaac Newton University Lodge No. 859, Cambridge, on 28 October 1861 at the age of 18, passed in Cairo some eight years later, and raised in Royal York Lodge of Perseverance No. 7 on 6 October 1875.
 On 3 January 1882 he became a member of Royal Alpha Lodge No. 16.
 Even though he was not a past Master of a Lodge, he was appointed Senior Grand Warden of the United Grand Lodge of England in 1882.

 When he became Governor of New South Wales, he found a rivalry of lodges working under the United Grand Lodge of England and the Grand Lodge of Scotland as well as lodges working under the locally formed (1877) Grand Lodge of New South Wales.
 Trying to unite the lodges, he became firstly District Grand Master of New South Wales, and then the first Grand Master of the newly consecrated United Grand Lodge of New South Wales.
 However, as he had still not yet been installed as a Worshipful Master, he was first made Worshipful Master at sight of the Lodge Ionic No. 15.
 Nine senior Masons were present, including Samuel Way.
 In 1890 he was appointed Provincial Grand Master of Buckinghamshire and after serving five years, he was made Grand Representative in England of the United Grand Lodge of New South Wales.

 Family

 Carrington married the Hon.
 Cecilia Margaret Harbord (1856–1934), daughter of Charles Harbord, 5th Baron Suffield, and Cecilia Annetta Baring, in 1878.
 They had one son and five daughters.
 Their only son, Albert Edward Charles Robert Wynn-Carington, Viscount Wendover (1895–1915), died on 19 May 1915 of complications following the amputation of an arm when he was wounded in the fighting at Ypres during World War I.

-In addition to family life, Lord Carrington was logged by the police for homosexual activity: his name appears in the one of the notebooks of the high-profile Scotland Yard detective Donald Swanson.
+In addition to family life, Lord Carrington was logged by the police for homosexual activity: his name appears in one of the notebooks of the high-profile Scotland Yard detective Donald Swanson.

-Having earlier sold his ancestral home, Wycombe Abbey (which became a private girls' boarding-school), Lincolnshire died at his home, Daws Hill House, High Wycombe, on 13 June 1928.
+Having earlier sold his ancestral home, Wycombe Abbey (which became a private girls' boarding-school), Lord Lincolnshire died at his home, Daws Hill House, High Wycombe, on 13 June 1928.
 The baronies (but not his other titles) passed to his younger brother, Rupert.
 The marquessate, earldom and viscountcy became extinct.
 Cecilia, Marchioness of Lincolnshire, died in 1934, aged 78.